SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ## Testing the Workflow

-The next step after authoring your workflows in the Java workflow language, and verifying the generated scripts, is to run them in a test mode.
+The next step after authoring your workflows in the Java workflow language, and verifying the generated scripts, is to run them:

-The SeqWare command line can be used to test run all workflows in a bundle:

-    $ seqware bundle test --dir target/Workflow_Bundle_MyHelloWorld_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %>/
-    Testing Bundle
-      Running Test Command:
-    java -jar /home/seqware/workflow-dev/MyHelloWorld/target/Workflow_Bundle_MyHelloWorld_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %>/Workflow_Bundle_MyHelloWorld/1.0-SNAPSHOT/lib/seqware-distribution-<%= seqware_release_version %>-full.jar --plugin net.sourceforge.seqware.pipeline.plugins.WorkflowLauncher -- --no-metadata --provisioned-bundle-dir /home/seqware/workflow-dev/MyHelloWorld/target/Workflow_Bundle_MyHelloWorld_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %> --workflow MyHelloWorld --version 1.0-SNAPSHOT --ini-files /home/seqware/workflow-dev/MyHelloWorld/target/Workflow_Bundle_MyHelloWorld_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %>/Workflow_Bundle_MyHelloWorld/1.0-SNAPSHOT/config/workflow.ini
-    Bundle Passed Test!

-Note: you can safely ignore the underlying java command that launches the workflow.

-Alternately, a specific workflow in the bundle can be launched:

-    $ seqware bundle launch --name MyHelloWorld --version 1.0-SNAPSHOT --dir target/Workflow_Bundle_MyHelloWorld_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %>/
+    $ seqware bundle launch --dir target/Workflow_Bundle_* --name HelloWorld --version 1.0-SNAPSHOT Using working directory: /tmp/oozie-ed2961be-555b-45bb-b009-690d8cefb4c4
+    Files copied to hdfs://10.0.0.1:8020/user/seqware/seqware_workflow/oozie-ed2961be-555b-45bb-b009-690d8cefb4c4
+    Submitted Oozie job: 0000009-130918173155061-oozie-oozi-W
+    Workflow job running ...
+    Application Path   : hdfs://10.0.0.1:8020/user/seqware/seqware_workflow/oozie-ed2961be-555b-45bb-b009-690d8cefb4c4
+    Application Name   : HelloWorld
+    Application Status : RUNNING
+    Application Actions:
+       Name: :start: Type: :START: Status: OK
+       Name: start_0 Type: java Status: PREP
+    Workflow job running ...

-Both of the above bypass the whole workflow scheduling and asynchronous launching process that you saw in the User Tutorial.
+The above will bypass the whole workflow scheduling and asynchronous launching process that you saw in the User Tutorial.
 What you lose is the metadata tracking functionality.
 The command runs the workflow which produces file outputs but that is all, no record of the run will be recorded in the MetaDB.

 ### Running with the Oozie-SGE Workflow Engine